 The subject matter of this request concerns the operations and activities of the State Department.
-This request is about a State Department report published on 15 January 2021 titled "Fact Sheet: Activity at the Wuhan Institute of Virology" and Pompeo's press statement on 15 January 2021
+This request is about the State Department's knowledge of the origins of the Covid-19 pandemic.

 This FOIA will provide U.S. Right to Know and the public with crucial insight into the activities of the State Department in relation to the US Government's efforts to understand the origins of the COVID-19 pandemic.
 It is clear that a federal agency's oversight of health, safety and security threats, both foreign and in the U.S. is a specific and identifiable activity of the government, and in this case it is the executive branch agency of the State Department.
 Judicial Watch, 326 F.3d at 1313 ("[R]easonable specificity is all that FOIA requires with regard to this factor") (internal quotations omitted).
 Thus, U.S. Right to Know meets this factor.